Silence.

 "Old Zhang!"
 Michael grabbed Zhang's arm.
 "What the hell is happening?
 Where are we?
 This isn't Donghai anymore, is it?"
 The words came out in rapid Chinese.

 Michael managed to shake their hands despite his obvious distress.
-"Li Wei, Deputy Mayor of Donghai," he said.
+"Li Wei, Deputy Mayor of Donghai."
 He pulled out his phone with shaking fingers, showing the dead signal.
 "Nothing works.
 No calls, no GPS.
 How do we even get help?"

 Michael pressed his palms against his eyes briefly.
 "Right.
 We should organize people somehow.
 Get them together."
 His voice steadied slightly as he focused on practical matters.
 "But there's no protocol for this."